-Why hiking is good for you…
+Why hiking is good for us…

-Regular time spent outdoors has remarkable effects on your soul, mind and body:
+Regular time spent outdoors has remarkable effects on your soul, mind and body

 Soul